 Veterans Deserve Outstanding Generosity and Service (VDOGS)

-Each day in America 20 veterans commits suicide because they have not received the care they need for mental and emotional wellness.
-PTSD, traumatic brain injury (T.B.I), night terrors and depression are treatable and feelings of hopelessness leading to suicide are utterly preventable.
+Each day in America nearly 202 veterans commit suicide because they have not received the care they need for mental and emotional wellness.
+PTSD, traumatic brain injury (T.B.I), night terrors, and depression are treatable and feelings of hopelessness leading to suicide are utterly preventable.
 There is a critical need for an effective solution beyond the limitations of prescription medication and psychiatric therapy.
-Pairing highly trained dogs to identify symptoms of PTSD service, and/or emotional support with a disabled veteran is proven to alleviate mental torment our heroes suffer and lead to a happier and healthier life.
+Pairing highly-trained dogs to identify symptoms of PTSD service, and/or emotional support with a disabled veteran is proven to alleviate the mental torment our heroes suffer and lead to a happier and healthier life.

 We provide veterans with a service dog and handler training free to US Military Veterans.
 The funding is secured from donations and grants.

 The service dog placement process intake is done yearly by inviting the applicants to an Orientation that is typically done in February of each year.
 This process includes:

 Some of the tasks our dogs are trained for: